SigmaHQ/sigma-specification/appendix_meta_rules.md

 The following Correlation describes a use case in which an attacker successfully performs a brute-force attack.
 This example helps in showcasing some highlights:
  - You can use YAMLs multi document feature (`---`) to have everything grouped together in one file
  - Rules can be referenced in a human-friendly way using their unique `name`.
- - Correlations can be used recursively to express more complex use cases
+ - Correlations can be chained to express more complex use cases

 ```
 title: Correlation - Multiple Failed Logins Followed by Successful Login